 _gaq.push(["_setCustomVar", /*SLOT*/ 5, "Optimizely_HomePage", "Variation #1", /*SCOPE*/ 2]);

-Here’s what the parameters indicate:
+Here’s what the parameters mean:

-_setCustomVar: Sets the custom variable in GA
+_setCustomVar: Sets the custom variable in Google Analytics

-Optimizely_HomePage: Sets the Experiment name (in this case, Optimizely Homepage)
+Optimizely_HomePage: Sets the experiment name (in this case, "Optimizely Homepage")

-Variation #1: Sets the Variation name (in this case, Variation #1)
+Variation #1: Sets the variation name (in this case, Variation #1)